 References and resources

 - Duffy et al., 2008.
-“Breed differences in canine aggression,” Applied Animal Behaviour Science.
+“Breed differences in canine aggression,” Applied Animal Behavior Science.

 - Emmerson, T. 2014.
 “Brachycephalic obstructive airway syndrome: a growing problem,” Journal of Small Animal Practice.